-In today’s technical analysis video, we will briefly explain the price action in the EUR/USD pair and identify common areas of support & resistance for potential trade entries.
+In today’s technical analysis session, we described price action in EUR/USD and identified common areas of support & resistance for trade entry.

 In today's Trading Webinar, we discussed price action in the EUR/USD and the reasons for the tight range-bound activity despite the pro-risk market environment .